-Dynamic remarketing campaigns show customers personalised content from a product feed that you control and attach to your campaign.
+Dynamic remarketing campaigns show customers personalised content (including ads of products that they’ve viewed on your website or app) from a product feed that you control and attach to your campaign.
 You can create responsive display ads that are crafted for dynamic remarketing campaigns.
 If you’d like to have more control over your creatives, you can upload a display ad instead.

 If you have a specific need that isn’t included in a responsive display ad, follow the instructions below to upload a custom dynamic ad with Google Web Designer.